Those in Peril: Reception

 The reviewer of Publishers Weekly said that "the author's vast legions of fans should embrace the lurid action, the larger-than-life characters, and the heated prose with their usual enthusiasm."

 The film rights for Those in Peril have been acquired by Reelart Media in 2012 but no film has resulted.

+Involvement in AI

+The book was included in the Books3 dataset, part of The Pile, which a number of large language models were trained on, including EleutherAI’s GPT-J, Microsoft’s Megatron-Turing NLG, and Meta’s LLaMA.
+It was then used as an example by the Rights Alliance to take copies of The Pile down through DMCA notices.